codebar/tutorials/html/lesson4/tutorial.md

 ## Floating elements

-Floating elements still keeps the in the normal flow, but as far to the left or right of their container element.
+Floating elements still keeps them in the normal flow, but as far to the left or right of their container element.
 Other elements, like paragraphs or lists, wrap around them.

-To ensure an element `floats` you must always specify its width, or else its likely to take over the width of the page and not appear floated.
+To ensure an element `floats` you must always specify its width, or else it's likely to take over the width of the page and not appear floated.

 ###Box floating left
 ![](assets/images/float-left.png)